Higher Education Students and Staff Mobility (KA1)

 Strategic Partnerships aim to support the development, transfer and/or implementation of innovative practices as well as the implementation of joint initiatives promoting cooperation, peer learning and exchanges of experience at European level.Read More

-- Strategic Partnerships supporting innovation.
+Strategic Partnerships in the field of Higher Education, projects may be supporting innovation.
 Projects are expected to develop innovative outputs, and/or engage into intensive dissemination and exploitation activities of existing and newly produced products or innovative ideas.

-Priority will be given to the following actions in line with the challenges identified in the public consultation on the review of the EU Modernisation Agenda for Higher Education:
+Priority will be given to the following actions in line with the challenges identified in the renewed EU Agenda for Modernisation of Higher Education: